 More than 3,000 residents of Gasi Bay, located on Kenya's eastern African coast, have stopped logging mangroves and have started replanting them.
-A known as “Mikoko Pamoja,” Swahili for “Mangroves Together,” is helping locals earn a living through conservation and “carbon credits.”
+A community-led project known as “Mikoko Pamoja,” Swahili for “Mangroves Together,” is helping locals earn a living through conservation and “carbon credits.”
 In this process, international clients, often companies, pay for the restoration of mangrove forests.
 Over 5,000 seedlings have been planted in Gasi Bay.

 2. Papua New Guinea

 Karnataka, located in southern India, is home to over 300 hectares of mangrove forest distributed over three coastal regions.
-The Indigenous communities of two waterfront cities, Karwar and Honnavar, have developed a with the local government.
+The Indigenous communities of two waterfront cities, Karwar and Honnavar, have developed a strategic mangrove conservation plan with the local government.
 The goal is to establish protection zones, fishing quotas and restrict tourism inside the mangrove forests.
 Over 14 species of fast-growing mangrove trees have been planted to reforest damaged areas.

 Nigeria has the largest reserve of water-friendly trees in Africa, but the country’s mangroves are amongst the worst degraded globally.
-On the International Day for the Conservation of the Mangrove Ecosystem 2020, Nigeria’s Minister of State for Environment, Sharon Ikeazor, announced the government’s plan to restore mangroves in the Niger Delta under the ‘Mangrove for Life’ project. aims to improve coastal sustainability by increasing mangrove cover by 25%.
+On the International Day for the Conservation of the Mangrove Ecosystem 2020, Nigeria’s Minister of State for Environment, Sharon Ikeazor, announced the government’s plan to restore mangroves in the Niger Delta under the ‘Mangrove for Life’ project.
+The Mangrove Restoration Project aims to improve coastal sustainability by increasing mangrove cover by 25%.
 The project is community-led and has already begun raising seedlings.

 6. The Philippines

 The Hagonoy municipality, located beside Manila Bay, is hit by heavy flooding every year because of torrential rain.
 For one resident, Natalia Sali’s mission is to grow water-based plants like mangroves in the region that can significantly help reduce the effects of these storms.
-Her project, (OCOT), began by spreading environmental awareness among children through a school-based fruit tree planting program.
+Her project, One Child, One Tree (OCOT), began by spreading environmental awareness among children through a school-based fruit tree planting program.
 Now, OCOT has expanded into coastal clean-ups, solid waste management, and mangrove planting across different towns in the region.

 Whether through an individual, community, or government, efforts to restore mangroves are taking place across the globe.
 These six projects aid the climate crisis, protect biodiversity, and serve as an example to other coastal areas that local progress can lead to worldwide benefits.
 We are all in this together.